-These bioethics papers can be added to enhance a wide range of degrees and other qualifications:
+These bioethics papers are included in the minor in Bioethics, and can also be added to enhance a wide range of degrees and other qualifications:

 BITC 201 Bioethics and the Life Sciences engages in ethical analysis of the life sciences and resulting technologies, and how to responsibly conduct bioscientific research.